Union Station (Manchester, New Hampshire): Passenger services

 The station served local trains to Boston via Methuen and Lawrence, Massachusetts, and trains north through Concord, Laconia and Plymouth to Woodsville.
 Additionally, it served east–west trains to Portsmouth on the Atlantic coast.

 Demise

 By the end of the 1950s the number of trains had declined, with the unnamed remnant of the Ambassador being the only Montreal-bound train.
 The station was demolished in 1962.
 Yet a train still went through the city to White River Junction, Vermont, where connections could be made to the New Haven Railroad's Montrealer.
 And service continued through Manchester to Concord.
 Service in Manchester ended in 1967 with the discontinuing of the Boston-Concord train.

+A brief stint in 1980-1981 from the MBTA led to a Lowell Line pilot service to the former station site, but when funding was pulled in 1981, service would be cut back to Lowell, permanently ending all passenger service to Manchester.